awini/onStudy/README.md

 # onStudy
 Platform for online study program languages

-## Install and run
+## Install

+Before init project please install:
+1. node.js and put it to Path
+2. virtual environment by command:

+`python -m virtualenv env`

-Project installs all needed components on first run in debug mode (default).
+After that project installs all other needed components by running it with command:

+`python main.py init`

-Simple run command:
+## Next run

+After that you can use simple start:

 `python main.py`